krockot/cmacs-legit/README.md

 This will serve JsUnit tests over HTTP on port 4444.

-You need to rebuild if you add a new test suite, but the test server can run continuously.
+You need to rebuild if you add a new test suite or change dependencies, but the test server can run continuously.